-He turned to glance down at me.
+He glanced down at me.
 “I need help cleaning the worst of the blood off of you.
 Can she come in?”

 Could she?
 Yes, part of me said, but my greater self, which had succumbed to my fear, argued against it.
 What if she was the spy?
 What if she had a knife hidden on her person and she used it against me, or worse, Henry?
-How many times had she beaten me to the draw in that silly game we had played to practice pulling our blades?
+How many times had she beaten me to the draw in that silly game we’d played while practicing with our blades?
 Enough for me to wonder at how much faster than me she seemed to be with hers.
-Like it wasn’t a new skill she was learning, but an old one she enjoyed practicing.
+Like it wasn’t a new skill she was learning, but an old one she enjoyed honing.

 He spoke to me in a tone one might use on a deranged invalid – cautious, placating – and it was that, more than anything else, that finally broke through to me.

 Belatedly, I nodded.